 ———.
 2017.
 "Structural Relations and Analogies in Classical Chinese Logic."
 Philosophy East and West no. 677:841-863.

-supposition that this type of analogism did not focus exclusively on forms without considering their content, that is, that it was linguistically and semantically determined.
+"The present article aims to expose some aspects of the specific features of classical Chinese analogisms.
+First, it exposes the supposition that this type of analogism did not focus exclusively on forms without considering their content, that is, that it was linguistically and semantically determined.
 Second, it also aims to show that classical Chinese analogies are based on structural relations between the objects in question,

 which constitute the similarity of two types (or kinds) of things that share certain attributes.
 This article additionally sheds light on the question of how and why the structure underlying these relations represents a semantic and axiological referential framework that functions as the methodological foundation of the tight connection between logic and ethics in ancient China." (p.
 841)

 ———.
 2021.
 Interpreting Chinese Philosophy: A New Methodology.
 New York: Bloomsbury Academic.